pegaltier/awesome-utils-dev/utils-trade.md

 ## GAPS

 - gap downs have a higher proba of filling than gap ups
+- gap on individual stocks are not good for trading
+- gap on indices are good for trading, much more probability

 ## INDICATOR
 - ratio rendement potentiel / risque (Sharpe et Sortino)